Andrei Kozyrev: State Duma deputy

 Kozyrev was criticized by the Russian State Duma for capitulating to the West, which led to Russia's loss of "superpower" status, as well as for the alleged failure to support the Bosnian Serbs during the Bosnian War.

 After being elected a second time to the State Duma in Murmansk in January 1996, Kozyrev left the ministry as from now on it was prohibited to occupy both positions.
 He was succeeded as head of the MFA by Yevgeny Primakov.
 It was a political choice both by him and president.
 When asked if he had been "sacrificed by Yeltsin ... to pacify anti-reform forces?", Kozyrev told the Los Angeles Times, "of course, there has been some backtracking.
 Let's face it, there is stagnation. ...
 It was a genuine political conflict.
 I lost.
 I was overruled.
 I believe that my time will come again, that my policies will be brought back, sooner or later."
 Since the conclusion of the second Duma term Kozyrev left the government for private business.

-Kozyrev was a member of the Duma until the year 2000 elections.
+Kozyrev was a member of the Duma until the 2000 elections.